aj-michael/gcc/README.md

 ## Running instructions

-Minijavac has three commands: `lex`, `parse` and `typecheck`.
-Each takes exactly one file and writes to standard out.
+Minijavac has four commands: `generate`, `lex`, `parse` and `typecheck`.
+Each takes exactly one file as a command line argument. `generate` will create one `.class` file for each Java class in the source file.
+The other commands write to standard out.

     $ minijavac
     usage: minijavac <command> [<args>]